-- 410 data points, i. e., a range of up to 15 orders of magnitude in u is covered.
-However, for a given u in order to interpolate between $\bar{\varepsilon}i = \bar{\varepsilon}(u_i)$ and $\bar{\varepsilon}{i+1} = \bar{\varepsilon}(u{i+1})$ the index i needs to be found such that $u_i \le u < u{i+1}$ on the logarithmic grid.
-A classical bisection algorithm as implemented in the reference code of JURASSIC converges fast, but leads to a quasi-random memory access pattern in the look-up tables. - Depending on the number of emitters and detector channels, the total memory consumption of the look-up tables can become quite large.
+Depending on the number of emitters and detector channels, the total memory consumption of the look-up tables can become quite large.
 A typical configuration of sampling points leads to 3 MiB per gas and per instrument channel.
-Random memory accesses onto these memory sizes usually leads to an inefficient usage of the memory caches attached to the CPUs and GPUs.
+Random memory access onto these memory sizes usually leads to an inefficient usage of the memory caches attached to the CPUs and GPUs.
 The idea of caches is to reduce the memory access latency and potentially also the required bandwidth towards the main memory.
 A cache miss leads to a request for a cache line from the main memory, typically related to an access latency at least an order of magnitude larger than a read from cache.
-If the memory access pattern of an application shows a predominant data - 420 access structure, a large step towards compute and energy efficiency is to restructure the data layout such that cache misses are avoided as much as possible.
+If the memory access pattern of an application shows a predominant data access structure, a large step towards computing and energy efficiency is to restructure the data layout such that cache misses are avoided as much as possible.
 Throughput-oriented architectures like GPUs work optimally when sufficiently many independent tasks are kept in flight such that the device memory access latencies can be hidden behind computations on different tasks.

-Random access to memory for reading a single float variable (4 bytes) may become particularly inefficient as always entire cache lines (32 bytes) are fetched from memory, i. e., only 12.5% of the available memory bandwidth is actually exploited.
-For cache lines (32 bytes) are fetched from memory, i. e., only 12.5% of the available memory bandwidth is actually exploited.
+Random access to memory for reading a single float variable (4 bytes) may become particularly inefficient as entire cache lines (32 bytes) are always fetched from memory, i.e., only 12.5% of the available memory bandwidth is actually exploited.
 For exploiting the available bandwidth towards the memory optimally, we aimed to find a data layout that maximizes the use of a cache line.

-The current JURASSIC reference implementation (Hoffmann, 2015) uses the following array-ordering to store the emissivity loop-up tables,
+The current JURASSIC reference implementation (Hoffmann, 2015) uses the following array ordering to store the emissivity loop-up tables:

-$$\bar{\varepsilon}{g,\nu}(p,T,u) \longrightarrow \text{float eps[ig][inu][ip][iT][iu]}.$$ (24)
+$$\overline{\varepsilon}{g,\nu}(p,T,u) \longrightarrow \text{float eps[ig][inu][ip][iT][iu].}$$ (24)

-- 430 On GPUs, branch divergence is an important source of inefficiency.
+On GPUs, branch divergence is an important source of inefficiency.
 Therefore, the mapping of parallel tasks onto lanes (CUDA threads) and CUDA blocks has been chosen to avoid divergent execution as much as possible.
-For the computation of the EGA kernels, lanes are mapped to the different detector channels ν and blocks are used to expose the parallelism over ray paths.
+For the computation of the EGA kernels, lanes are mapped to the different detector channels ν , and blocks are used to expose the parallelism over ray paths.
 Branch divergence may happen here only if a ray path gets optically thick in a given channel.
-However, this can be treated by masking the update to the transmittance τ on the corresponding lane. - 435
+However, this can be treated by masking the update to the transmittance τ on the corresponding lane.

 Furthermore, coalesced loads are critical to exploit the available GPU memory bandwidth.
-Although it seems counterintuitive, the GPU version of JURASSIC therefore features a restructured data layout for the loop-up tables,
+Although it seems counterintuitive, the GPU version of JURASSIC therefore features a restructured data layout for the loop-up tables:

-$\bar{\varepsilon}{q,\nu}(p,T,u) \longrightarrow \text{float eps[ig][ip][iT][iu][inu]}.$ (25)
+$$\overline{\varepsilon}{g,\nu}(p,T,u) \longrightarrow \text{float eps[ig][ip][iT][iu][inu].}$$ (25)

 Compared to the data layout in Eq.
 (24), the index inu has moved to the right.
-For each memory access to the look-up tables, we find that the four indices ig, ip, iT and often also iu are the same.
+For each memory access to the lookup tables, we find that the four indices ig, ip, iT, and often also iu are the same.
 Hence, vectorization over channels ν leads to a majority of coalesced loads and the best possible exploitation of the GPU memory bandwidth.
-Optimal performance has been found running with at least 32 channels (or even a multiple of that) as in this case, entire CUDA warps (groups of 32 lanes) launch four coalesced load requests of 32 bytes each (Baumeister et al., 2017).
+Optimal performance has been found running with at least 32 channels (or even a multiple of that), as in this case entire CUDA warps (groups of 32 lanes) launch four coalesced load requests of 32 bytes each (Baumeister et al., 2017).